Problems that empty homes cause

 Empty homes can lead to damp and pests and also attract anti-social behaviour such as vandalism, arson or squatting.
 This can reduce the value of neighbours' homes.

 It’s not difficult to spot the empty home in a street.
 It usually looks neglected with peeling paintwork, overgrown garden and no-one coming and going.
 An easy target for people with bad intentions.

 Why do people leave homes empty

 There are various reasons for leaving properties empty such as being up for sale, for rent or are being repaired.
 The previous owner may have died and the person who inherits it can take time to decide what to do with the property.

-More information regarding issues with empty homes is available from the empty homes agency.
+More information regarding issues with empty homes is available from Action on Empty Homes.

 How we can help empty home owners

 There are many ways owners can bring their empty home back into use.
 Such as:

 - an empty homes grant management scheme

 - property guardianship